z9er/CyberpunkTHING/modlist.md

 **[Challenging Breach Minigame](https://www.nexusmods.com/cyberpunk2077/mods/3661)** by **[RMK](https://www.nexusmods.com/cyberpunk2077/users/84555803)** - The Breach Protocol timer starts immediately and is shortened. **Has Mod Menu: "RMK MODS"**

-**[Combat Crafting](https://www.nexusmods.com/cyberpunk2077/mods/4928)** by **[Scissors](https://www.nexusmods.com/cyberpunk2077/users/78269633)** - Allows the player to craft during combat, added for the tie in with  Companions.
-Does not work by going to crafting from the main menu, must use the actual crafting menu shortcut, by default **"K"**

 **[Convo Skill Check Scaling](https://www.nexusmods.com/cyberpunk2077/mods/2886)** by **[RMK](https://www.nexusmods.com/cyberpunk2077/users/84555803)** - Scales up conversation skill checks so you see options requiring higher attribute levels in general and as you level up

 **[Cyberdeck Tweaks](https://www.nexusmods.com/cyberpunk2077/mods/5055)** by **[Teslacoiled](https://www.nexusmods.com/cyberpunk2077/users/3534466)** and the **Cyberpunk THING Team** - Adds intelligence requirements for installing cyberdecks, limits the quality of quickhacks that can be equipped on a cyberdeck to the quality of the cyberdeck. **Has Mod Menu: "DECKS"**